BlueStar03/theme/_docs/features/panel-system.md

 ---
-title: Features Overview
+title: Panel System
-order: 1
+order: 2
 ---

-# Features Overview
+# Panel System

-This section gives a broad overview of the features.
+Details about the left and right panels.